 South Australia has one of the highest proportions, globally, of renewables in its energy mix.
 Most of this generation is from wind and solar, which is intermittent.
 The impact of this intermittency becomes more pronounced as thermal generation decreases.
 Careful integration between elements within the network is required to ensure stable and reliable power is delivered to consumers under all conditions.

 Batteries, flywheels and even compressed air systems can assist networks overcome issues such as peak demand management and can even potentially offset upgrading network components.
-The inclusion of such energy storage has been studied at a high level by the South Australian Government, which found that it may be a commercial prospect.

 The study examined the potential of energy storage to:

-- support the National Electricity Market with frequency control services and black-start capability for fossil power stations;
+- Support the National Electricity Market with frequency control services and black-start capability for fossil power stations;

-- provide value to ElectraNet’s transmission network through peak load management and/or deferral of potential transmission capital upgrades; and
+- Provide value to ElectraNet’s transmission network through peak load management and/or deferral of potential transmission capital upgrades; and

-- allow increased use of renewable generation within the network.
+- Allow increased use of renewable generation within the network.

-If successful, storage could become standard in new renewable energy installations, increasing their competitiveness and potentially leading to more deployment of renewables.
+The project determined that where there is a strong business case, storage could become standard in new renewable energy installations, increasing their competitiveness and potentially leading to more deployment of renewables.